oconnor97/gen-js4-async-fetch/README.md

     * Open VSCode, select `File` in the top right, and select `Open Folder`
     * Find the folder you cloned named `gen-async-fetch-lesson` and open it, then begin working in the `script.js` file while using the instructions below.

-2. Select one group member to share their screen and work together to solve step of this activity. **Every individiual should be also coding in VSCode.** If you get stuck, don't forget to use your Google-Fu and problem solving skills.
+2. Select one group member to share their screen and work together to solve each step of this activity. **Every individiual should be also coding in VSCode.** If you get stuck, don't forget to use your Google-Fu and problem solving skills.
 TA's will be hopping into each room to check in, message one of us on Slack for specific help.

 3. It is completed when I click the "Fetch User Repos" button, and a list of my GitHub repositories displays on the page.